Goal

 Say you need 9 notes in 1 beat.
 Well, just put the notes in and put a 9 above it.
 There you have it.
 Need 10 instead?
 Add a note and put a 10.
 It’s that easy.

-Later in the second example in the piece we are in 6/8.
-Here 3 8th notes are grouped to form half the measure.
-At the end however 2 is used to fill that sample space, this is also borrowing time by using a duplet.
+Later in the second part of the piece we are in 6/8.
+Here we are in compound meter and we see the dotted quarter note gets the beat.
+We can see this because the 8th notes are grouped into sets of 3.
+At the end however 2 is used to fill that same amount of time causing us to be in simple meter for those 3 beats, this is also borrowing meter by using a duplet.

 SPEEDING UP AND SLOWING DOWN